msearle5/xygos/docs/command.rst

 Equipment list (``e``)
   Use this command to display a list of the objects currently being used by your character.
-The standard body (which all races currently have) has 12 slots for equipment.
+The standard body has 9 slots for equipment, with most (it isn't available to all races) having an additional 3 slots for cyberware.
 Every equipment slot corresponds to a different location on the body, and each of which may contain only one object at a time, and each of which may only contain objects of the proper "type".
-  For the standard body these are WEAPON (weapon), BOW (missile launcher), RING (ring) (two of these), AMULET (amulet), LIGHT (light source), BODY_ARMOR (armor), CLOAK (cloak), SHIELD (shield), HAT (helmet), GLOVES (gloves), BOOTS (boots).
+  For the standard body these are WEAPON (weapon), GUN (missile launcher), LIGHT (light source), BODY_ARMOR (armor), CLOAK (cloak), SHIELD (shield), HAT (helmet), GLOVES (gloves), BOOTS (boots).
+If cyberware is available you will also have LEGS, ARMS and CHIP (brain implant).
 You must be wielding/wearing certain objects to take advantage of their special powers.

-Quiver list (``|``)
+Ammo list (``|``)
-  Missiles that you carry will automatically be put in your quiver.
-The quiver has 10 slots; it also takes up inventory space, so every 40 missiles will reduce your number of inventory slots by 1.
+  Missiles that you carry will automatically be put in your ammo.
+The ammo has 10 slots; it also takes up inventory space, so every 99 missiles will reduce your number of inventory slots by 1.

 Drop an item (``d``)